Skip to main content

 Chapter 3 * Table of Contents * Chapter 5

-This page titled 1.4: Histology of the Teeth and Periodontal Tissue is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Laird C. Sheldahl via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.4: Histology of the Teeth and Periodontal Tissue is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Laird C. Sheldahl via source content that was edited to the style and standards of the LibreTexts platform.